Use the Cometly API to send events from all your data sources to Cometly.

 Cometly accounts can have multiple spaces (workspaces) and each space has a unique script.
 Ensure you are installing the correct script on your site if you have multiple spaces.

-After you are on the Tracking Setup page, click Setup Comet Events and copy the pixel.
+On the Events Manager page, click Setup Events and copy the pixel.
 Install the script just above the </head> tag on every page of your site.

 Since you're using the API to send events, you do not need to proceed to 'Step 2: Add your events'.